 Deed Requirements

 A deed for property must always be in writing, and it must follow state laws for property transactions.
-Different states may require different deed language, forms or even paper sizes, so it’s important to make sure the rules of the jurisdiction in which the property is located are followed.
+Different states may require different deed language, forms or even paper and margin sizes, so it’s important to make sure the rules of the jurisdiction in which the property is located are followed.
 Even if not strictly required, it is a good idea to record a deed to make the change in ownership a public record.

 Types of Deeds